MicrosoftDocs/architecture-center/docs/patterns/claim-check-content.md

 The Claim-Check pattern allows workloads to process payloads without storing the payload in a messaging system.
 The pattern stores the payload in an external data store and sends a message with a "claim check" to the messaging system.
 The claim check is a unique, obscure token or key that allows any applications with the claim-check token to retrieve the payload.
-The messaging system never sees or stores the payload.

 This pattern is also known as Reference-Based Messaging and was first [introduced][enterprise-integration-patterns] in the book *Enterprise Integration Patterns* by Gregor Hohpe and Bobby Woolf.